OMANOMNOM/CryExample/README.md

 ## Using ExampleEntities

-Todo
+Every feature has been placed into its own Entity component (gameobject) meaning everything is broken up into their own separate files.
+It also means any feature can be placed into the game editor to see how it works OR be easily modified.

 ## Current Topics

-- Blank Game Objects
+- Entity Component
+-   Minimal Entity Component
 -   Timers
 -   Events
+-   Slots (todo)
+- Physics
 -   Physics Collision
+-   Raycasts
-- Schematyc Integrations with C++
+- Schematyc
+-   Signals
+-   Functions
+-   Properties
+- Editor
 -   Console Varaibles
+-   Console Commands
+- Animation
+-   (todo)
 - Shaders (todo)